dOrgTech/OpenRaise/docs/BondingCurve.md

-`NOTE: Do not use these contracts in production!
-All contracts in this repository are currently in alpha stage unless stated otherwise.`

-# Fundraising Module For DAOs
+# Bonding Curve Fundraising

-BC-DAO is evolving scope into OpenRaise!
-Check out our new overview and roadmap [here](./docs/Basics.md).

-BC-DAO is a fundraising module for projects and organizations to issue tokens and raise money to fund their vision.
+The bonding curve fundraising module enables projects and organizations to issue tokens and raise money to fund their vision.
 The core of this implementation is a **bonding curve**, or automated market maker - as conceptualized by individuals such as [Simon de la Rouviere](https://medium.com/@simondlr/tokens-2-0-curved-token-bonding-in-curation-markets-1764a2e0bee5), [Billy Rennekamp](https://medium.com/@billyrennekamp/converting-between-bancor-and-bonding-curve-price-formulas-9c11309062f5) and [Thibauld Favre](https://github.com/C-ORG/whitepaper) to enable continuous funding for organizations, coupled with guaranteed liquidity for investors without relying on exchanges.

-Tokens issued via BC-DAO can offer rights in the DAO, such as **dividends** on future revenue or **governance rights**.
+Tokens issued via bonding curves can offer rights in the organization, such as **dividends** on future revenue or **governance rights**.

 This type of fundraising might allow for more flexibility, accountability, and alignment of incentives than alternative methods (such as ICOs or private fundraising).